ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * The provided IVSM identifier matches the identifier of the target IVSM
 * The invoking BPI Subject's digital signature must be valid
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI Subject
-* The invoking BPI Subject must be an authorized BPI Subject for the IVSM
+* The invoking BPI Subject must be an authorized BPI Subject for the target IVSM
-* The cryptographically secured and masked secret supplied by the invoking BPI Subject matches the one stored in the IVSM for that BPI Subject
+* The cryptographically secured and masked secret supplied by the invoking BPI Subject matches the one stored in the target IVSM for that BPI Subject

-**[R161]** For BPI Interoperability, a valid "Remove IVSM" operation that a BPI invokes MUST remove the IVSM as identified by its unique identifier and conformant to **[R153]** and **[R154]**.
+**[R161]** For BPI Interoperability, a valid "Remove IVSM" operation that a BPI invokes MUST remove the IVSM as identified by its unique identifier and conformant to **[R157]** and **[R158]**.

 **Commit State**